Visiting St Peter’s Basilica In Vatican City

 Visiting St Peter’s Basilica was something I almost didn’t do.

 After spending the morning exploring the Vatican Museums I very much had information fatigue and wasn’t sure I could take any more in.
-But it was my last full day in Rome which meant it was the only time I had left to see Vatican City, so I soldiered on.
+But it was my last full day in Rome which meant it was the only time I had left to see Vatican City—and as I had booked a tour, I soldiered on.

 What was once the Circus of Nero and a cemetery, is now the site where St Peter’s Basilica stands—so it’s fair to say it has changed just a tad since then!
 The construction took a while, starting in 319 AD and being completed around 30 years later in 349 AD.
 But it’s understandable why it took so long when you consider that they had to move a million tonnes of earth in order to create the platform to support St Peter’s Basilica.
 The original basilica stood for over 1,000 years but after showing signs of deterioration, it was concluded that it was beyond repair and due to serious concerns that it may collapse, was demolished.